A marble run by itself is great fun all children, but add water beads and water into the mix and you’ve got a recipe for success!

 Invite your children to place water beads on the marble run and squirt water from the turkey basters onto the run to get them moving.

 Squeezing turkey basters is excellent fine motor practice that will help strengthen the small muscles in the hands that will eventually be used for writing and pencil control.
+And you can use those turkey basters in so many more engaging activities, such as this Frozen Fizzing Spider Science Experiment or this Valentine Bubble Science Activity.

 Watch the Video